 |Home of the Love Syndicate of Dreamworld.
 Appeared during the Second Crisis in Animal Man.|

 |Marvel-like world than mimics characters of Marvel Comics.
 Only defined as other dimensional, their earth was an unofficial parallel universe.
 It would serve of basis for Earth-8.|

 Where all the forgotten characters go when they are not trendy.

 Dark Flash Earth

 |World of origin of Walter West, an alternative Wally West whose wife died.|

 Home of Wildstorm Characters.
 Wildstorm Comics was acquired by DC in 1999.
-As previous editorials (Quality, Fawcett, Charlton) their character ended integrated to the main universe.
-Mr Majestic traveled to the mainstream DC universe in 2004 and previously it was established the parallels in the JLA/WILDcats crossover.
+As previous editorials (Quality, Fawcett, Charlton) their characters ended integrated to the main universe.
+Mr Majestic traveled to the mainstream DC universe in 2004 and previously it was established the parallels in the JLA/WildCATs crossover.